 Existing public recreational areas in the County total over 16,500 acres, or nearly 8 percent of the total area of the County.
-These areas can be divided into five major categories related to their use and ownership: conservation areas; water surface areas; county parks; community parks; and water-access areas, the largest portion of which is state owned public hunting and fishing lands (16,264.80:A).
-The second largest portion is county owned recreation lands (314 acres - 84 developed).
-These facilities, in addition to private campgrounds, golf courses, and forest crop land, play the dominant role in supplying opportunities for outdoor recreation.
+These areas can be divided into five major categories related to their use and ownership: conservation areas; water surface areas; county parks; community parks; and water-access areas, the largest portion of which is state owned public hunting and fishing lands (16,264.80 acres).
+The second largest portion is county owned recreation lands (314 acres of which 84 acres are developed).
+These facilities, in addition to private campgrounds, golf courses, and forest crop land, play a dominant role in supplying opportunities for outdoor recreation.